coreemu/core/docs/gui.md

 The host machine that runs the CORE GUI and/or daemon is not necessarily accessible from a node.
 Running an X11 application on a node, for example, requires some channel of communication for the application to connect with the X server for graphical display.
-There are several different ways to connect from the node to the host and vice versa.
+There are different ways to connect from the node to the host and vice versa.

 #### Control Network